DevendraVasantKatuke/interview/3 React/higher-order-components.md

 }
 ```

-Note that a HOC doesn't modify the input component, nor does it use inheritance to copy its behavior.
+> a HOC doesn't modify the input component, nor does it use inheritance to copy its behavior.
 Rather, a HOC *composes* the original component by *wrapping* it in a container component.

-A HOC is a pure function with zero side-effects.
+> A HOC is a pure function with zero side-effects.

-And that's it!
-The wrapped component receives all the props of the container, along with a new prop, `data`, which it uses to render its output.
-The HOC isn't concerned with how or why the data is used, and the wrapped component isn't concerned with where the data came from.

-Because `withSubscription` is a normal function, you can add as many or as few arguments as you like.
-For example, you may want to make the name of the `data` prop configurable, to further isolate the HOC from the wrapped component.
-Or you could accept an argument that configures `shouldComponentUpdate`, or one that configures the data source.
-These are all possible because the HOC has full control over how the component is defined.

-Like components, the contract between `withSubscription` and the wrapped component is entirely props-based.
-This makes it easy to swap one HOC for a different one, as long as they provide the same props to the wrapped component.
-This may be useful if you change data-fetching libraries, for example.

 ## Don't Mutate the Original Component.
-Use Composition. {#dont-mutate-the-original-component-use-composition}
+Use Composition.

 Resist the temptation to modify a component's prototype (or otherwise mutate it) inside a HOC.